On time back to the ship

 This tour requires a minimum of 7 passengers to run.

 Our local partners are officially licensed to apply for a group visa for our groups.
 You do not have to worry about anything, we just need some information of your passports.
-Howerver, please note that due to the associated formalities, tours in St. Petersburg can only be booked with a minimal lead time of 12 days.
+However, please note that due to the associated formalities, tours in St. Petersburg can only be booked with a certain time in advance.
+A minimal lead time of 9 days is required for this tour.